bakerdonkey/pyBlinx/docs/notes.md

 ```
         struct tripart {
 0x0         u_int16 short0;                     // defines type
-0x2         u_int16 texlist_index;  // defines the texture used in this tripart, if type is texture
+0x2         u_int16 material_list_index;        // index of material from material list to use for triparts of type "texture"
 0x4         u_int16 short2;                     // usage unknown
 0x6         u_int16 size;                       // total size of tripart in shorts.
 Includes any padding.
 0x8         u_int16 count;                      // number of tristrips in tripart
         }
 ```
 Triparts containing simple tristrips may have a different header, since there is no defined texture.
 However, the size and count are in the same location.
 This is currently unresearched.